Welcome to the home of the Manx Motor Racing Club

 Since 1904, when the first Gordon Bennett Races were held here, the Isle of Man has offered motor racing enthusiasts a perfect mix of racing heritage, challenging roads and picturesque scenery.

-The Manx Motor Racing Club currently organises the Manx Classic, an annual three-day event: one sprint, two hillclimbs, three days of great Manx motorsport held at three different venues on closed public roads.
+The Manx Motor Racing Club currently organises the Manx Classic, an annual three-day event consisting of three hillclimbs.
+Three days of great Manx motorsport held at three different venues on closed public roads.